syedyaseenshah12/need-for-speed-game-js/README.md

 ## Demo
 You can view a live version [here](https://tinawebdev.github.io/need-for-js/).

+## Description
+Need for Speed Game is an exhilarating web-based racing game built with HTML, CSS, and JavaScript.
+Navigate through traffic, avoid obstacles, and collect points with smooth controls and dynamic animations.
+Enjoy an engaging and fun gameplay experience right in your browser!

 ## How to use
 * Open Terminal and change the current working directory to the location where you want the cloned directory to be made.
 * Download the repository using the [instruction](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).